 In the interest of full disclosure.

-Knowing he would wind up in Louisville after high school.
-Cotton Top took an interest in everything Louisville.
+Cotton Top would take an interest in everything Louisville, where the cousins lived.
 Applying his small allowance toward subscriptions to the daily newspapers, keeping large meticulous scrapbooks of every article about U of L, and faithfully listening to George Walsh or Ed Kallay calling the games on WHAS or WAVE radio.
 He was more familiar with the city map than most Louisvillians.

 As a Louisville fan in Central Kentucky, the skinny kid was often a target, confronted with the not-subtle comments from kids of the UK persuasion during televised U of L games, with TV becoming more available during the teen years.
 More than once, the aggravation became so intense there was no option other than stepping outside to defend one’s honor.